abazlinton/es6-hw/frontend/es6_react_vue.md

 - Refactor `props.features` to the destructured `features`.

-- Refactor the function body passed to `map` to destructure `feature` into local variables `name, description, MDNLink, isImplemented, implementations`
+- At the start of the function body passed to `map` destructure `feature` into local variables `name, description, MDNLink, isImplemented, implementations`

 - Use these local variables in the HTML returned from the `FeaturesList` function (so for example `feature.name` would become `name`)